microsoft/VRL3/README.md

 ## Some hyperparameter details
 - BC loss: in the config files, I now by default disable all BC loss since our ablations show they are not really helping.
 - under `src/cfgs_adroit/task/relocate.yaml` you will see that relocate has `encoder_lr_scale: 0.01`, as shown in the paper, relocate requires a smaller encoder learning rate.
 You can set specific default parameters for each task in their separate config files.
-- in the paper for most experiments, I used `frame_stack=3`, however later I found we can reduce it to 1 and still works with the same performance.
+- in the paper for most experiments, I used `frame_stack=3`, however later I found we can reduce it to 1 and still get the same performance.
 It might be beneficial to set it to 1 so it runs faster and takes less memory.
-If you set this to 1, then convolutional channel expansion will only be applied for for the relocate env, where the input is a stack of 3 camera images.
+If you set this to 1, then convolutional channel expansion will only be applied for the relocate env, where the input is a stack of 3 camera images.
 - all values in table 2 in appendix A.2 of the paper are set to be the default values in the config files.

 ## Computation time
 This table compares the computation time estimates for the open source code with default hyperparameters (tested on NYU Greene with RTX 8000 and 4 cpus).
 When you use the code on your machine, it might be slightly faster or slower, but should not be too different.
-These results seem to be slightly faster than what we reported in the paper (which used an older version of the code, and tested on Azure P100 GPU machines).
+These results seem to be slightly faster than what we reported in the paper (which tested on Azure P100 GPU machines).
+Improved computation speed is mainly due to we now set default `frame_stack` for Adroit.

 | Task  | Stage 2 (30K updates) | Stage 3 (4M frames) | Total   | Total (paper) |
 |------------------|-----------------------|---------------------|---------|------------|